faosorios/CI_proportions/README.md

+# Confidence intervals and a Wald test for multinomial proportions

-Supplementary material to "Assessment of movement difficulties in Chilean preschoolers" by Lisseth Barra and Felipe Osorio
+Supplementary material to **Assessment of movement difficulties in Chilean preschoolers** by Lisseth Barra and Felipe Osorio

 Code written by: Felipe Osorio